 8. Effective communication with investors is key to dispute prevention and mitigation.
 Investors should be able to contact competent governmental or related agencies to address any grievances that arise with regard to their investment.
 In general, it would be crucial to foresee an effective communication channel with investors throughout the lifecycle of their investment.

 9. Effective communication with investors can be achieved by providing easy access to relevant information, by engaging investors in policy discussions and by operating an investor grievance mechanism.
+Simply providing information may not always suffice.
+For example, political decisions may need to be explained and conveyed differently.
+It may be necessary for high-level or senior officials to be involved in the communication in addition to working-level support, as high-level engagement can enhance the credibility and seriousness of the Government's commitment to maintain a constructive relationship with investors.

 Comments

 United States: It may be useful to note that governments may need to high-level senior engagement in addition to providing communication through the working level support. (e.g. simply providing information may not be sufficient; political decisions may be required to effectively communicate.)

-suggests the establishment of one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.
+**.
+[Article 22.1 of the Investment Facilitation for Development (IFD) Agreement of the World Trade Organization (WTO) suggests the establishment of one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.][It may be useful to establish one or more focal points or appropriate mechanisms to respond to queries from investors and potential investors as well as to assist them in obtaining relevant information from competent authorities.]

 Comments